Connect

 Knight encourages anxious drivers to change their self-talk.
 Instead of saying, “I can’t drive on highways,” she recommends adding one small but powerful word, “yet.”
 This shift opens the door to progress.
 Saying, “I can’t do it yet,” helps the brain accept that confidence is possible with time.

-She also advises keeping a simple journal.
-After each drive, rate the anxiety before and after the trip on a scale from one to ten.
-This helps reveal patterns and shows that anticipation usually feels worse than reality.
-Step by step, this method rebuilds courage.
+She also recommends keeping a simple journal.
+After each drive, rate your anxiety before and after the trip on a scale of one to ten.
+Over time, this makes patterns clear and often shows that anticipation feels worse than the drive itself.
+Gradually, this practice helps rebuild confidence behind the wheel.

 How Lack of Practice Makes Anxiety Stronger

-According to Field, anxiety often grows from not knowing what to expect.
-“It’s not the driving itself,” she says, “it’s the uncertainty of what to do when something unexpected happens.”
-Building confidence through experience can break this loop.
+Anxiety comes from not knowing what to expect,” Field says.
+“It’s not the driving itself—it’s the uncertainty when something unexpected occurs.”
+Gaining experience gradually can break this pattern.

-Small, steady exposure helps more than avoidance.
-Experts suggest starting with short highway trips during quieter times.
-Using short junctions or smaller roundabouts can help retrain the brain to associate driving with calm, not chaos.
+Experts recommend starting with short highway drives during off-peak hours.
+Practicing smaller junctions or roundabouts can help the brain learn to associate driving with calm rather than stress.

 Techniques That Actually Work